 Helena: I spend a lot of time on the internet for inspiration.
 I follow photographers and creatives whose work excites me in weird ways.
 If I see photographs that kind of look like mine or ones that I’m used to looking at, that doesn’t really engage me in the same way.
 But to see photographs that are totally different than mine helps me evaluate my own work.
 What about these photographs excites me?
 What part of it could I see myself integrating into my own work?
 Things that put me out of my comfort zone are really helpful for me for not only expanding my point of view, but also serving as reference points for evaluating my own work.

 Helena: Exactly!
-There’s actually a really good Radiolab podcast about people who are colourblind vs. tetrachromats—people who see a larger spectrum of colour.
-Regardless if you’re a super-seer or a normal-seer, it all depends on how many colours you expose yourself to.
+There’s actually a really good Radiolab podcast about people who are colorblind vs. tetrachromats—people who see a larger spectrum of color.
+Regardless if you’re a super-seer or a normal-seer, it all depends on how many colors you expose yourself to.
 A super-seer who doesn’t really exercise their full range may only see like a normal-seer.
-Yet, a normal-seer who works around a big range of colours, can perhaps see as much as a super-seer.
+Yet, a normal-seer who works around a big range of colors, can perhaps see as much as a super-seer.
 Similarly, you only look at photographs that look like yours and spend time with photographers who make similar work to yours, your view may be more limited than it could be.

 Helena: Much more so than I was two years ago when I was working a day job.
 I feel like I have a new energy in me that I didn’t have before.